 At Rusk Rehabilitation’s sensory gym, therapists use Ayres Sensory Integration® therapy to help make social interactions easier and improve participation in school, home, and community activities.

 Assistive technology creates opportunities for children who have difficulty speaking, writing, reading, or participating in typical play.
 Our speech–language pathologists and occupational therapists specialize in using technology, such as computers and eye gaze systems, to help children communicate.
 We evaluate each child to determine which technology is best suited to his or her needs.

 The aquatic therapy program provides individual therapy sessions twice weekly for 10 weeks.
 The natural properties of the water, including buoyancy, combined with the heated water temperature, allows for movement that a child may not be capable of on land.
 This is especially helpful for children who have muscle tightness and tone management challenges in the upper body.

 Armeo Spring Pediatric Therapy

-The Armeo®Spring Pediatric offers functional arm and hand therapy to children with movement impairments resulting from orthopaedic or neurological conditions.
+The Armeo®Spring Pediatric offers functional arm and hand therapy to children with movement impairments resulting from orthopedic or neurological conditions.
 The tool uses video game technology and visual feedback to encourage children to perform repeated movements that can improve motion and control in the affected arm.